microsoft/Kusto-Query-Language/doc/geo-distance-point-to-line-function.md

 | render scatterchart with (kind=map)
 ```

 The following example folds many lines into one multiline and queries this multiline.
-The query finds all taxi pickups that happened 10km away from all roads in Manhattan.
+The query finds all taxi pickups that happened 10 km away from all roads in Manhattan.

 :::image type="content" source="images/geo-distance-point-to-line-function/lines-folding.png" alt-text="Lines folding.":::